 That’s why major multinational corporations support climate action.
 Eighty-one companies with a combined market capitalization of more than $5 trillion have signed the American Business Act on Climate Pledge.
 Brands like Walmart, Coca-Cola, Bank of America, and Google, are supporting a strong outcome in Paris, and setting ambitious, company-specific goals like reducing carbon emissions by as much as 50 percent, reducing water use by as much as 80 percent, and purchasing 100 percent renewable energy.

 This December in Paris, the world has a unique opportunity to act.
 The need is clear.
 The time is now.
 Stay tuned to DipNote for updates throughout the negotiations, which run from November 30 through December 11, 2015.

-About the Authors: Ann Hunter-Pirtle and Ashley Allen serve in the U.S. Department of State's Bureau of Oceans and International Environmental and Scientific Affairs (OES).
+About the Authors: Ann Hunter-Pirtle serves in the Office of Public Affairs at the U.S. Environmental Protection Agency, and Ashley Allen serves in the U.S. Department of State's Bureau of Oceans and International Environmental and Scientific Affairs (OES).